Transformations of High-Level Synthesis Codes for High-Performance Computing: Pipeline-Enabling Transformations

 \subsection{Pipelined Loop Fusion}

 When two pipelined loops appear sequentially, we can fuse them into a single pipeline, while using loop guards to enforce any dependencies that might exist between them.
-This transformation is closely related to loop~fusion~\cite{dependence_graphs} from software optimization.
+This can result in a significant reduction in runtime, at little to no resource overhead.
+This transformation is closely related to loop~fusion~\cite{dependence_graphs} from traditional software optimization.

 For two consecutive loops with latencies/bounds/initiation intervals $\{L_0, N_0, I_0\}$ and $\{L_1, N_1, I_1\}$ (\listingref{fusion_initial}), respectively, the total runtime according to \equref{pipeline} is $(L_0 + I_0 (N_0{-}1)) + (L_1 + I_1 (N_1{-}1))$.
-Depending on which condition(s) are met, we can distinguish between three levels of pipelined loop fusion, with increasing performance benefits: \begin{enumerate}[leftmargin=*] \item \emph{$I{=}I_0{=}I_1$} (true in the majority of cases): Loops are fused by summing the loop bounds, and loop guards are used to sequentialize them within the same pipeline (\listingref{fusion_sequential}). \item Condition~\ref{enum:cond0} is met, \textbf{and} \emph{only fine-grained or no dependencies} exist between the two loops: Loops are fused by iterating to the maximum loop bound, and loop guards are placed as necessary to protect each section (\listingref{fusion_parallel}). \item Conditions~\ref{enum:cond0}~and~\ref{enum:cond1} are met, \textbf{and} $N{=}N_0{=}N_1$ (same loop bounds): Loops bodies are trivially fused (\listingref{fusion_parallel}, but with no loop guards necessary). \end{enumerate}
+Depending on which condition(s) are met, we can distinguish between three levels of pipelined loop fusion, with increasing performance benefits: \begin{enumerate}[leftmargin=*] \item \emph{$I{=}I_0{=}I_1$} (true in most cases): Loops can be fused by summing the loop bounds, using loop guards to sequentialize them within the same pipeline (\listingref{fusion_sequential}). \item Condition~\ref{enum:cond0} is met, \textbf{and} \emph{only fine-grained or no dependencies} exist between the two loops: Loops can be fused by iterating to the maximum loop bound, and loop guards are placed as necessary to predicate each section (\listingref{fusion_parallel}). \item Conditions~\ref{enum:cond0}~and~\ref{enum:cond1} are met, \textbf{and} $N{=}N_0{=}N_1$ (same loop bounds): Loops bodies can be trivially fused (\listingref{fusion_parallel}, but with no loop guards necessary). \end{enumerate}

-An alternative way of performing pipeline fusion is to instantiate each stage as a separate processing element, and stream fine-grained dependencies between them (\secref{streaming}).
+An alternative way of performing pipeline fusion is to instantiate each stage as a separate processing element, and stream fine-grained dependencies between them (\secref{dataflow}).